 A car lease is essentially borrowing a vehicle for a set period (two to five years) in exchange for regular payments.
 Although the car is in your possession, the ownership still belongs to the lessor.
 At the end of the contract period, you have the option to return the vehicle or draw up a new contract with the lessor and continue using it.

 There are several options when leasing a car.
 First is the novated car lease, which enables you as an employee to lease a car from a finance company and your employer will make the monthly lease payments from your pre-tax salary.
 With this leasing option, you can either extend the lease, end it, or buy the vehicle by making a balloon payment directly to the finance company.

 If you require a vehicle for your business, a good option is to get a finance lease.
 The finance company will buy the car and have it rented out to you over an agreed period.
-Unlike with novated lease, however, you don’t have an option to end the lease agreement.
-When the initial lease period ends, you should either purchase the vehicle or lease it from the finance company again.
+Unlike with a novated lease, however, you don’t have an option to end the lease agreement.
+When the initial lease period ends, you can either purchase the vehicle or lease it from the finance company again.

 Another leasing option you can go for is called an operating lease.
 It works like a finance lease except there’s no other option at the end of the lease period but to return the vehicle to the finance company.
 This option is ideal if your business requires multiple cars at once and you want to avoid the balloon payments or other costs of owning the vehicles.